qualityshepherd/brine/assets/posts/southern_coast.md

 **0608 Yagul Fane** Two imposing towers—one obsidian black, one alabaster white—mark where legendary magi Naz Yagul and Uma Fane made their home.
 The ground floors bustle with public markets, meeting halls, and apprentice quarters, while upper floors remain strictly warded off for magi-only.

 The Council of Six governs with pragmatic efficiency, treating magical research like municipal planning.
 Magical "emissions" seep into surrounding lands almost accidentally—apprentices track regional transformations with bureaucratic indifference.
-A magical cistern doesn't just provide water; its overflow creates subtle reality shifts in the Twilight Sands.
+They do not dictate how the Dustfolk engage with these changes, yet the Dustfolk have embraced them all the same, weaving the land’s shifting magic into their own understanding of the world.

 A village of 300 Dustfolk surrounds the towers, their mix of tents and stone buildings testifying to their adaptability.
 They use minor enchantments as casually as other regions use tools.